MetaMask/SIPs/SIPS/sip-29.md

 ### Snap Manifest

 This SIP introduces a new permission named `endowment:assets`.
-This permission grants a snap the ability to provide asset information to the client.
+This permission grants a Snap the ability to provide asset information to the client.

 This permission is specified as follows in `snap.manifest.json` files: